B4st/B4st.github.io/_posts/2020-02-03-Shell-Commands.md

 categories:
   - Unix
 tags:
   - Commands
 ---

 These lists will be all over the internet, just lists of commands and what they do.
 This is just a comprehensive list of the ones that I've used or found useful, organized in a manner that works for me.

-`--help` this gives information on the command that the
+`--help` this gives information on a command

 ## Directory Commands